aleshaleksey/fansys23/12-equipment-economy.md

 **Woollen Garments**: A set of woollen garments consisting of a shirt, jacket/sweatshirt and either trousers or skirts.
 These are the main part of worker's or traveller's garb and can serve as the under-layer of cold weather garments.
 Durability: 2.

 **Linen Garment**: Light clothes made of linen.
 They protect their wearer from worst of the heat, but are thin and easily damaged.
 Consist of a shirt and trousers/shirt or a simple dress.
+This garb reduces the severity of severe/extreme heat by one step if it is caused by strong sunlight (eg in a sandy desert, but not in a rainforest or an ironworks).
 Durability: 1.

 **Ceremonial Garb**: Ceremonial Garb includes a robe, shoes and often some kind of hat.
 It is suitable for scholars, cultists, mages, priests and low-level officials  performing duties.
 As a rule they are not well suited for overland travel as they often restrict movement.
 Durability: 2.

 **Traveller's Garb, Poor**: Course woollen garments and some kind of shoes.
 This represents clothes worn by farmers, workers, hoodlums, and low class travellers.
 They offer a modicum of protection against the elements.
 In colder weather one should also wear a cloak.
-These clothes do not restrict movement, but immediately mark one out as belonging to the lower echelons of society.
+These clothes do not restrict movement, but immediately mark one out as belonging to the lower echelons of society, giving a disadvantage to diplomacy rolls made to interact with certain nobility.
 Durability: 2.

-**Traveller's Garb**: Woollen garments, possibly a cloak, and shoes.
+**Traveller's Garb, Woollen**: Woollen garments, possibly a cloak, and shoes.
 These are sturdy clothes that will stand up to the elements and be somewhat comfortable.
 These are the standard adventuring clothes.
 Durability: 3.

-**Traveller's Garb**: Cotton traveller's garb, possibly a cloak, and shoes that have been treated with waterproofing oils.
+**Traveller's Garb, Waterproof**: Cotton traveller's garb, possibly a cloak, and shoes that have been treated with waterproofing oils.
 This garb reduces the severity of precipitation (rain only) on the wearer's body, by one step and grants +2 to related CON saves.
 These are the standard adventuring clothes.
 Durability: 4.

 **Explorer's Garb**: Woollen garments, possibly a cloak and boots.
 Generally these include the adaptations needed by adventurers and explorers on perilous journeys.
 They do make one stand out somewhat.
 Durability: 4.